jonnor/projects/automation/README.md

 ![Conceptual CAD model](./doc/flatfilament-sheetstripper-concept.png)
 | [FreeCAD source](./flatfilament-sheetstripper.fcstd)

+A utility-blad knife is at the bottom, spaced at desired strip thickness.
+The entire sheet of material rotates into this knife.

 Space for a sheet around 2000x1000.
 At 1mm, this is approx 2000cm3 or 2 kg of plastic.
 PETG, ABS, HIPS, HDPE, PolyPropylene and PolyCarbonate are all easily and cheapely available in such sizes.